rainforestapp/rainforest-cli/README.md

 Optional Fields:
 - `TAGS` - Comma separated list of your desired tags for this test.
 - `OTHER COMMENTS` - Any comments you'd like to save to this test.
-All lines beginning with `#` will be ignored by Rainforest unless they begin with a supported test attribute, such as `tags` or `start_uri`.
+All lines beginning with `#` will be ignored by Rainforest unless they begin with a supported data field, such as `tags` or `start_uri`.
 - `REDIRECT FLAG` - A `true` or `false` flag to designate whether the tester should be redirected.
 The default value is `true`.
 This flag is only applicable for embedded